netascode/ansible-dc-vxlan/docs/SWITCH_DISCOVERY_AUTH_PROTO_GUIDE.md

 3. Confirm `NDFC_SW_USERNAME` and `NDFC_SW_PASSWORD` are exported in the shell running the playbook, and that they match the NX-OS user.

-NDFC receives the selection as an integer in the `snmpV3AuthProtocol` field of the `test-reachability` payload.
+ND receives the selection as an integer in the `snmpV3AuthProtocol` field of the `test-reachability` payload.
 Use this mapping when inspecting API traffic:

 | `auth_proto` | `snmpV3AuthProtocol` |